Correct Brother Sewing Machine Stitch Settings To Get The Stitch Right

 If the new stitch requires a different presser foot (like switching from a straight stitch foot to a zigzag foot), go ahead and change it.

 Ensure your machine is turned off before removing or attaching a new foot for safety.
+That’s why you can also use it for a brother sewing machine stretch stitch.

 Once you’re done, test the stitch on a scrap piece of the same fabric to make sure it looks right before continuing on your project.